holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 ### OKR-Workshop II

 After the first OKR-Workshop people who attended the workshop start informing all teams about the temporary results of that workshop:
-What ended up on the final list?
+What ended up on the list of things we'll do?
 What might a team work on?
 How many people are needed for that new Initiative?
 At this point, nothing is set in stone and no final decision was taken.

 It is still 2 weeks until OKR-Workshop II will take place.
 And the teams are supposed to use that time to talk with other teams about dependencies, joining forces, broadening or sharpening their scope, reformulating their OKRs and so on.